Gumieńce: History

 In 1901, the Central Cemetery, originally known as the Main Cemetery, was opened to the east of Gumieńce.
-The Romanesque Revival chapel and a monumental 77-meter-long main entrance gate, were opened in 1903.
+The Romanesque Revival chapel and a 77-metre-long (252.63 ft) main entrance gate, were opened in 1903.
 The cemetery was designed a picturesque park and a memorial garden.
-The cemetery had 57,000 burials by 1918, and 117,000 by 1940.
+It had 57,000 burials by 1918, and 117,000 by 1940.
 In 1930, a modernist chapel was opened near the current Leszczynowa Street.
 It was destroyed during the Second World War, and its ruins were removed in 1984.
-The Romanesque Revival chapel was also damaged during the conflict, and was later destroyed in a fire in 1981, and following a long reconstruction process, it was finally reopened in 1994.
-Currently, with the area of 172.33 ha, it is the largest cemetery in Poland, the third largest in Europe, and one of the largest in the world, and had over 300,000 burials.
+The Romanesque Revival chapel was also damaged during the conflict, and was later destroyed in a fire in 1981, and following a long reconstruction process, it was reopened in 1994.
+Currently, with the area of 172.33 ha (425.84 acres) it is the largest cemetery in Poland, the third largest in Europe, and one of the largest in the world, and it had over 300,000 burials.

+In 1904, the tracks of the tram network of the city of Szczecin were constructed alongside Ku Słońcu Street, ending at the eastern gate of the Central Cemetery.
+It was further extended in 1927 to the intersection of Ku Słońcu, Derdowskiego, and Europejska Streets, and later in 1955, with a loop alongside Ku Słońcu, Kwiatowa, and Okulickiego Streets.

 Between 1924 and 1926, an airstrip was operated near the current Cukrowa Street.
-In 1936, the Postal Neighbourhood (Osiedle Pocztowe; Postsiedlung Sucksdorf) was founded between the current Ku Słońcu, Miarki, Pięknej, and Sucharskiego Streets.
-Before 1945, it had a population of around five thousand people. Świerczewo was incorporated into Szczecin in 1911, while Gumieńce, Słowieńsko, and Ostoja, on 15 October 1939.
+In 1936, the Postal Estate (Osiedle Pocztowe; Postsiedlung Sucksdorf) was founded between the current Ku Słońcu, Miarki, Pięknej, and Sucharskiego Streets.
+Before 1945, it had a population of around five thousand people. Świerczewo was incorporated into the city of Szczecin in 1911, while Gumieńce, Słowieńsko, and Ostoja, on 15 October 1939.
 During the Second World War, three forced labour camps were operated in Gumieńce.
 Słowieńsko was destroyed during the conflict, and was not rebuilt afterwards.
-In 1945, Ostoja was separated from the city, becoming a village.
+The area was captured on 26 April 1945 by the 2nd Shock Army of the 2nd Belorussian Front, a part of the Red Army of the Soviet Union.
+The city was placed under the Polish administration on 5 July 1945, while its suburbs, including Gumieńce and its surroundings, were placed under the Soviet military occupation.
+It was returned under the Polish control on 4 October 1945, being incorporated back into the city.
+Ostoja remained as a separate village.
+The German population either left and was forced out from the city, and was replaced by Polish settlers.

 In the 1930s, an artificial pond, now known at the Sunny Lake, was formed by flooding a natural depression, surrounded by a housing estate.
 In the 1950s, its coast was used as a beach.
-A garden square was developed around it, which was named the Adina Blady-Szwajger Park.
+A garden square, named the Adina Blady-Szwajger Park, was later developed around it.
+In 2011, the Przygodna Park was also opened on Przygodna Street.